openstack/charm-deployment-guide/deploy-guide/source/upgrade-charms.rst

 .. note::

-   A charm upgrade affects all corresponding units; per-unit upgrades is not currently supported.
+   A charm upgrade affects all corresponding units; upgrading on a per-unit basis is not currently supported.

 Although it may be possible to upgrade some charms in parallel it is recommended that the upgrades be performed sequentially (i.e. one at a time).